- Yes

 The Northrop XP-79B was the USAAF’s jet-powered flying-wing fighter prototype, developed for the bomber-interceptor role.
 Unfortunately, it never entered production and service after a tragic accident, which led to the cancellation of the entire project.

 I feel the XP-79B would be a highly unique addition to War Thunder as either a premium or event aircraft.
 Gameplay-wise, it would behave like Horton or heavier Me-163/BI, which would undoubtedly have a higher BR than 7.0.
-It was supposed to be exceptionally maneuverable and fast in a zoom climb, although its four 0.50-cal. machine guns would be likely a struggle to hit anything that is also fast and maneuverable.
+It was supposed to be exceptionally maneuverable and fast in a zoom climb, although its four 0.50-cal. machine guns would likely struggle to hit anything that is also fast and maneuverable.

-- The American Fighter The Definitive Guide to American Fighter Aircraft from 1917 to the Present (1987)
+- The American Fighter: The Definitive Guide to American Fighter Aircraft from 1917 to the Present (1987)

 - Fighters of the United States Air Force: From World War I Pursuits to the F-117 (1990)